ikarienator/study-notes/mcb80x/part-1.md

 We don't always want capacitance to be lower.
 Sometimes we want to integrate signals across time, so it's useful to have a more slowly changing membrane potential that can average signals over time.

+## Lesson 1.3: Action Potential

 ### Action Potential

+Since there are much more potassium channels than sodium channels, the key driver for the membrane potential is the permeability of the sodium channels.
+There are channels that changes the permeability according to the membrane potential, called voltage gated channels.

+There are voltage gated channels for both sodium and potassium.
+The potassium ones are slightly slower than the sodium ones.
+When a sodium channel opens, the membrane voltage increases; then the potassium channel opens, the voltage decreases.
+Both types of channels work together to regulate a temporary elevated potential into a impulse.

+### Kinetics
+Kinetics is the probabilistic temporal dynamics of a reaction or movement from one state to another.
+If the kinetics of the sodium and potassium channel are equal, there will be no action potential.
+The kinetics also causes a refractory period, which is the time period after one action potential where we cannot easily fire another action potential.

+## Lesson 1.4: Action Potential Propagation

+The reason to use action potential instead of moving substances around is speed.
+But like copper wires, the electric signal decays through the axon.
+One way to solve this, is to increase the voltage.
+But the -70mV is already close to the breakdown voltage of the neuron.
+The other way is to amplify the signal every so often.

+The speed of the action potential is determined by the capacitance of the membrane and the resistance along the axon.
+Some animals evolved _giant axons_ to make the resistance lower.
+The axons in squid is as thick as 1 mm.
+If human hands were using axons this thick, the hand will has a diameter of over a meter.
+(This gives an magnitude estimation that there are 1 million neurons for each hand).
+Instead, some organisms uses extra insulation around the axons to decrease the capacitance of the membrane, this is called myelin.
+Myelins serves as barriers to ion leakage, thus increase the membrane resistance and lower the membrane capacitance.

+Myelins are produced by supporting cells called Glial cells, also known as Glia.
+The two types of Glias to produce myelins are called Oligodendrocytes in the central nervous system, and Schwann cells in the peripheral nervous system.
+Apart from water, the glia is mostly made from lipids, which gives the white color of the white matter in the brain.
+Myelinated axons look like a string of sausages with the space in between the myelins sections contains a high density of voltage gated sodium and potassium channels.
+This allows for the action potential to jump from node to node.
+The open nodes are called the Nodes of Ranvier.

+## Lesson 1.5 Rate Coding

+The shape of the signal does not change, what changes is the rate of the firings.

+### Neuropharmacology

+Injecting nicotine increases the probability of firing (excitatory).
+Glutamate decreases the probability of firing (inhibitory).
+(Video: [https://www.mcb80x.org/course/electrical_properties/labs/neuropharmacology](https://www.mcb80x.org/course/electrical_properties/labs/neuropharmacology).
+I think this experiment is quite flawed.
+First, we are using the same grasshopper for 3 experiments, this means the injections might interfere with each other.
+We have draw at least three more hypotheses: 1. too much pressure slowed the neuron down, 2.
+MSG neutralized the nicotine chemically, or 3.
+MSG contains sodium ion, which somehow made the neuron firing less intense (I suspect the opposite would happen)).

+### The Electromyograph
+(Recording signals to hands and cheek muscles) (Recording a grasshopper's visual signals)